Current project status

 - Reported: Usually recommendations for law reform but can be advice to government, scoping report or other recommendations

-The Intellectual Property (Unjustified Threats) Act 2017 received Royal Assent on 27 April 2017.
-The Act will insert new threats provisions into the main Acts and Regulations for patents, trade marks and designs.
+The Intellectual Property (Unjustified Threats) Act 2017 received Royal Assent on 27 April 2017 and came into force on 1 October 2017.
+The Act inserts new threats provisions into the main Acts and Regulations for patents, trade marks and designs.
 The new Act creates a framework within which parties can negotiate fairly over intellectual property disputes, but will protect those who can be most harmed by unjustified threats to sue for infringement.

 Patents, trade marks and design rights are valuable intellectual property (IP) rights and a vital foundation of economic growth.
 These rights ensure that innovation is rewarded and encouraged.
 The law provides a means by which they can be effectively enforced against infringement; however, this can be misused to stifle new ideas and competition.
 The mere threat of infringement proceedings can cause commercial damage to a business by influencing what customers buy.
 IP litigation, with some justification, is perceived as being expensive and disruptive.
 This is because it can involve specialist courts, judges, lawyers, attorneys and experts.
 Many faced with a threat may feel that the safest course is to take their custom elsewhere, perhaps to the very business making the threats.
 The law provides a remedy in the shape of the threats provisions.
 If a threat to sue for infringement is made where there has been no infringement, or the right is invalid, it is said to be groundless or unjustified.
 Any person aggrieved, that is whose commercial interests suffer because of the threat, may apply to court for a remedy.
 These are an injunction to stop the threats, a declaration that there has been no infringement and/or damages for loss caused by the threats.
 Although this is not a joint project, the threats provisions apply to Scotland and during the course of this project we have consulted with the Scottish Law Commission and been greatly assisted by our colleagues there.